findy-network/findy-agent-cli/README.md

 Use --help flag after desired command to see detailed usage explanation of the command.

+### About flag usage

+In addition to passing command flags into your shell command, it is possible to use enviroment variables or configuration files to specify your flag values.

+In order to use configuration file place your configuration file path to --config flag.

+Example: `findy-agent-cli agency start --config path/to/my/config.yaml`

+You can pass flag values using enviroment variables by adding `FINDY_AGENT_CLI` in front of your flag name.

+Example: `export FINDY_AGENT_CLI_PSMDB="findy-cli.bolt"`

 ## Shell autocompletion

 Use `findy-agent-cli completion <shell type>` command to generate findy-agent-cli autocompletion script to your shell enviroment.